jakerwalton/Project_3_Frontend/README.md

 - Users can view recommended restaurants in Houston, TX, Austin, TX, Raleigh, NC, and Detroit, MI
 - Users can view basic information regarding each of the recommended restaurants including (address, phone, website, Yelp rating, Google rating, etc.) in additional to comments provided by the contributor
 - Authenticated users can add their own recommendations
-- Authenticated users can also edit or delete any of their previous contributions
+- Authenticated users can also edit or delete any previous contributions

 <!-- ## Whiteboard Images
 * All Sketches are on notepad -->